daniSanClemen98/Music-Festival-Revenue-Analysis-/README.md

 The main objective of this project is to analyze how Aurosa Sound Fest performed in 2025, regarding costs, attandances, music gerne, total revenue.
 And also to forecast how the festival will perform in coming years.

+(Its important to note that all the data found in the following analysis is made up, it was a project completly from scratch.
+Creating everything from python with different file such as:

+- Artist_list that contained twenty made up artists, six music gernes and six countries, later all of this was entered into a loop that randomly assigned an Id number, a gerne, a counrty of origin and a performance fee and then put on a list.

+- Performance_list that contained the dates of the three days of the festival were decided, start times for the performances and a duration time for each, then it was put into  a loop when a date, start time and duration time were randomly assigned to an artist and later put in a list.

+- Sponsors_list that contained five made up sponsors, an assigned contribution amount that then its put into a loop to enumarate and later put in a list.

+- Stage_list three stage names were created and then in a loop an Id number, and capacity was assigned to each stage.

+- Ticket_Type three ticket types were created based on what is usually found in normal concerts, a price was assigned then a loop was used to enumarate and give a number Id, and then put into a list.

+- Ticket_Vendor contains purchased date, fifteen cities and a set amount of tickets to sell, then put into a loop that randomly assigned an Id number, a ticket type Id (1-3 from the previous list), performance Id number, a purchased date, a custumer age and a custumer city.

+- Vendor_list twenty vendors were put in a list some real some made up, then three categories were created to clasify what the vendors sold (food, drinks, merch), and three set amounts of commission (10%, 15% & 20%), then a loop to enumarate that randomly assigned a commission and a category to each vendor.

+- Vendors_sales here the loop was to assign to each category a unit price between a range of (30.000 -60.000) to food, (15000, 25000) to drinks and (50000, 90000) to merch then a quantity sold was a random choice between (1-10) and lastly a multiplication of unit price and quantity sold.

+Then all the data was taken to SQlite to clean it out and start making the calculations of the different questions to showcase this project.

+Finally it was taken to Powe BI and put visually.

+Lastly important to note that all this calculation were made with Colombian pesos, but since the analysis is being made in english the terms "Billions ot Billion" have to be used, but it is not refering to USD.
+Also because of the pre setting of Power Bi that were not able to be changed it appears like that.
 ## 🗂 Index